Effective date: March 8, 2026

 - The website uses Google Analytics to understand traffic and page usage.

-- Hold to Talk does not sell personal data or use advertising trackers inside the app.
+- Hold to Talk does not sell personal data, proxy your cloud API calls, or use advertising trackers inside the app.

 Hold to Talk App